k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 When using the DbLoad Actor in Broadway, it is required to use the batch mode in order to ensure good sync performance results.

-The common tables solution is aligned with this functionality so the data is saved under {common table schema name} or common if the schema is set to default.
+The common tables solution is aligned with this functionality, thus the data is saved under {common table schema name} or common if the schema is set to default.

 This mode is supported in the system level; it is not possible to store some of the Logical Units as MicroDB and the others on PostgreSQL.